leonlau4148/nova/README.md

-Tools used to create apex:
+Tools used to create nova:

 - Spline for 3d model
 - Claude Design for Generating Website Design